Skip to main content

 Step 4Set your cap (avoid sticker shock at the high end)

 Pure per-unit pricing breaks at the high end.
 A customer with 100 decisions worth of work does not want to see "$25 × 100 = $2,500" — they want to see "the most you will ever pay is $249."
 Caps create comfort at the high end and remove the math anxiety that kills checkout.
 Set your cap at 8-12x your floor.
 Below 8x and you are leaving high-volume revenue on the table.
 Above 12x and the cap stops feeling like a cap.
-The StackScan ladder runs $25 floor → $249 cap, which is 10x.
-Most customers land between 4 and 10 decisions, which keeps the per-unit math visible and fair.
+StackScan's ladder ran $25 floor → $249 cap — 10x.
+Most customers landed between 4 and 10 decisions, which kept the per-unit math visible and fair.

 Operator tip: The cap is also a positioning tool.
 "Capped at $249" reads as "we will not let this run away from you" — which builds trust at exactly the moment the customer is deciding whether to click pay.
 Put the cap on the pricing page, not in the FAQ.